 Spotify’s Squad Model for Autonomy

 Spotify has pioneered a unique approach to decentralized leadership with its Squad Model.
 Each squad operates like a mini-startup, focusing on specific aspects of the product.
 These autonomous units are empowered to make decisions without waiting for top-down directives.
 This structure reduces bottlenecks and accelerates innovation.
+In contrast to traditional team structures, where motivation and responsibility may be diluted by hierarchical oversight, Spotify’s squads foster higher engagement and accountability.
 By aligning squads with broader company objectives, Spotify ensures strategic cohesion while fostering creativity at the team level.

 Valve Corporation’s Manager-Free Structure